marcelopirro/GameOfLife/README.md

 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Contributions are welcome!

+1. Fork the repository.
+2. Create a branch for your new feature (git checkout -b feature/new-feature).
+3. Commit your changes (git commit -am 'Add new feature').
+4. Push to the branch (git push origin feature/new-feature).
+5. Open a pull request in the original repository.

 **Happy coding!**

 <img src="img/example.gif" alt="Alt Text" width="500">